 The individual is placed in a jackknife position, a bilateral pudendal nerve block is done, and a local anesthetic with epinephrine is injected into the area after the buttocks are retracted to expose the anus.
-A retractor is placed in the anal canal, the prolapsed hemorrhoid is grasped, sutured first (to minimize blood loss) and then resected either with scissors or electrocautery.
-The wound is then closed with an absorbable suture, packing is done, and covered with gauze.
-The difference between a closed and an open hemorrhoid is that in closed hemorrhoid the anal mucosa is sutured while in open hemorrhoid the anal mucosa is left open and not sutured.
-The use of electrocautery or ultrasound energy devices to remove the hemorrhoids is associated with lesser postoperative complications than conventional excision with other surgical instruments.
+A retractor is placed in the anal canal, and the prolapsed hemorrhoid is grasped, sutured first (to minimize blood loss), and then resected with scissors or electrocautery.
+The wound is then closed with an absorbable suture, and packing is done and covered with gauze.
+The difference between a closed and an open hemorrhoid is that the anal mucosa is sutured in a closed haemorrhoid.
+In contrast, in an open hemorrhoid the anal mucosa is left open and not sutured.
+Using electrocautery or ultrasound energy devices to remove the hemorrhoids is associated with lesser postoperative complications than conventional excision with other surgical instruments.

 The individual is placed in a jackknife or lithotomy position, a bilateral pudendal nerve block is done, and a local anesthetic with epinephrine is injected into the area after the buttocks are retracted to expose the anus (general anesthesia lesion may be used sometimes).
-A retractor is placed in the anal canal and a pursestring suture is applied in the mucosal layer and a stapler is introduced, the prolapsed hemorrhoid is dissected completely along with a ring of mucosa and submucosa within the canal, after which the distal mucosa is stapled over the proximal mucosa.
-The wound is closed with an absorbable suture, packing is done, and covered with gauze.
+A retractor is placed in the anal canal, a pursestring suture is applied in the mucosal layer, and a stapler is introduced.
+The prolapsed hemorrhoid is dissected entirely along with a ring of mucosa and submucosa within the canal, after which the distal mucosa is stapled over the proximal mucosa.
+The wound is closed with an absorbable suture, and packing is done and covered with gauze.

-After Hemorrhoidectomy, discharge is usually done on the same day after briefly monitoring for immediate postoperative complications.
+After the surgery, discharge is usually done on the same day after briefly monitoring for immediate postoperative complications.

 Some measures that need to be taken after a Hemorrhoidectomy include: